beld78/ARM-Paper/README.md

-# Repository for the paper assignment in Advanced Research Methods at UU
+# Repository for the paper assignment in Advanced Research Methods at UU - Team 02: Quach, K., de Rijk, N.J.,  Onyango, S.
 ## Steps
 * Jupyter Notebooks are required for conducting the experiment.
 It is recommended to download a distribution with pre-installed packages like Anaconda: https://docs.anaconda.com/anaconda/install/
 * Download GloVe from http://nlp.stanford.edu/data/glove.6B.zip (warning, link will start 800 MB download)